“It’s you…” I mumbled, trying to convince my brain that my eyes weren’t lying.

 Then Tammy said in her usual monotone voice, “Just think, all-you-can-eat without affecting our own food supply on the ship.”

-Both Rei and Kiko’s eyes lit up at the same time, and then they both got up and made their way toward the exit.
+Both Rei and Kiko’s eyes lit up, then they both made their way toward the exit.

 “Challenge accepted, don’t hold back.”
 I heard Kiko say to Rei before they both disappeared through the door.